Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 _**Cost:** 2 :class-phb24-sorcerer: Sorcery Point(s)_

-When you cast a spell that forces a Constitution or a Wisdom  saving throw, you can spend 2 Sorcery Point(s) and change the spell's saving throw to target the other Ability Score instead.
+When you cast a spell that forces a **:d20-save: CON or WIS Save**{ .d20 }, you can spend 1 Sorcery Point(s) and change the spell's saving throw to target the other Ability Score instead.

 This Metamagic only changes the initial save.
-Any subsequent saving throws targets the original Ability Score.
+Any subsequent Saving Throws target the original Ability Score.

 ---